theRedeemer997/IR-invertedmatrix-workshop/README.md

 # IR_InvertedMatrix_Workshop
-The repository contains entire code for the Lab6
+The repository contains entire code for the Lab6 for PROG8245